JC-336/NucleCount/README.md

 ## 📂 Usage
 **Place your input images in an input folder in the project directory.**

+Supported Image Formats
+TIFF (.tiff, .tif)
+JPEG (.jpeg, .jpg)
+PNG (.png)

+Note, current version supports immumofluorescent images with nuclei labelled blue.
+Future releases will be include the ability to detect nuclei labelled with other colors such as green or red and ideally from immunohistochemical images.

 To run the script:
 ```bash
 python nuclei_detector.py